Frequently Asked Questions (FAQs) on the Grand Bargain?

 - The Grand Bargain necessitates a series of changes in the working practices of donors and aid organizations that could deliver additional resources for people in need of humanitarian aid.
 These changes include gearing-up cash programming, greater funding for national and local responders, improving transparency and cutting bureaucracy through harmonized reporting requirements.

-- The Grand Bargain sets out 51 commitments, distilled into 10 thematic work-streams (nine after the first quarter of 2018, when work-stream 10 was closed and streamlined as cross cutting commitment within the other work-streams).
-These work-streams aim at organizing strategically the work towards delivering the 51 commitments, and include, increasing multi-year planning and funding, and improving joint and impartial needs assessments.
+- The Grand Bargain sets out 51 commitments, distilled into 10 thematic workstreams (nine after the first quarter of 2018, when workstream 10 was closed and streamlined as a cross-cutting commitment within the other workstreams).
+These workstreams aim at organizing strategically the work towards delivering the 51 commitments, and include, increasing multi-year planning and funding, and improving joint and impartial needs assessments.

 What are the origins of the Grand Bargain?